sgstepaniants/GromovMatcher/README.md

 https://epic.iarc.fr/access/submit_appl_access.php

 ## Code Dependencies

+### Unbalanced Gromov-Wasserstein
+GromovMatcher uses the Unbalanced Gromov-Wasserstein (UGW) algorithm to perform its matchings.
+Our implementation of the UGW algorithm in `src/ugw_sinkhorn_solver.py` is an extension of the original code at https://github.com/thibsej/unbalanced_gromov_wasserstein.

+## GromovMatcher Algorithm
+The GromovMatcher algorithm consists of two main steps:
+1. Matching metabolic features with Unbalanced Gromov-Wasserstein in `src/ugw_sinkhorn_solver.py`
+2. Filtering outlier matches through retention time drift estimation in `src/filtering.py`

+For details of both these steps see the "Results" and "Methods" sections of our paper.

+The entire GromovMatcher algorithm combining both these steps is defined in `src/GromovMatcher.py` under the `GM` function.

+## Existing Alignment Methods

 ### M2S
 The code for the latest M2S toolbox is located in `experiments/M2S_experiments/M2S` taken from the github repository https://github.com/rjdossan/M2S.